-Cleaning your fridge with e-cloth is inconceivably easy but there are 3 things that you absolutely must do before you start:
+Cleaning your fridge with e-cloth (or Norwex) is inconceivably easy but there are 3 things that you absolutely must do before you start:

 1) Tell your loving husband not to take offense when you tell him “get out of my way, you won’t do it right.”

 2) Tell same loving husband to keep the kids (especially if they are boys 3.5 yrs and 1 yr) out of the kitchen for 5 minutes.

 3) Put some baby gates up because your husband is sure to fail step 2 (and this is where things went wrong for me)

 Unfortunately I have no pictures of the mess in my fridge that pre-empted (I don’t think that needs a hyphen but it looks odd without one) the major cleaning last week.
 We had just gotten home and needed to make a quick meal so my thoughts were on getting it clean, not taking pics.
 NOTE: The picture above was taken on a completely other day when the fridge was almost empty – another great time to give it a wipe-down with an e-cloth!)

 But, I can tell you that I opened the fridge and said “is that blood?“.
 There was this blood-red liquid under the veggie drawers at the bottom of the fridge.
 Upon closer inspection, I could see it all over 2 of the shelves and along the back.
 What the heck.
 Turns out it was just black olive juice.

 Don’t take the words “just black olive juice” lightly though.
 Because there was a LOT of it and oil, which had separated from the brine and hardened into flat discs throughout the fridge and melted into an oily mess as soon as you touched them.